The Pekingese Pomeranian mix is a cross between the purebred Pekingese and purebred Pomeranian.

 The Peke is a compact pup who stands 6 to 9 inches and weighs up to 14 pounds.

-Their lavish coat, which comes in various shades of red, is longest around the neck and shoulders, giving them their distinctive “lion’s mane.”
+Their lavish coat, which comes in various shades of red, is longest around the neck and shoulders.
+This gives them their distinctive “lion’s mane.”

 A slow, rolling gait is unique to this breed.